-Note that we have not considered the ``flat'' shapelet in the above analysis ($\mathbf{s_i} = [0, 0, 0, 0]$.
+\textbf{Consideration of the ``flat'' shapelet.} Note that we have not considered the ``flat'' shapelet in the above analysis ($\mathbf{s_i} = [0, 0, 0, 0]$.
 This is an important shapelet to consider as it indicates a lack of significant change in dynamics.
 However, unlike other shapelets, ``flat'' is scale dependent -- a line with a negligible non-zero slope that should be considered flat can have an arbitrarily high slope depending on the scaling.
-Therefore, we modify Property~\ref{prop:1}
+Intuitively, the a shape is to be considered similar to a non-flat shapelet only if there is a ``significant'' change within the $w$-element vector $\mathbf{x}$.
+Therefore, we modify Property~\ref{prop:1}.

 \begin{property} Two vectors have similar representation, if and only if (i) none of the vectors are ``almost flat'' and one can be approximately obtained by scaling and translating the other, or (ii) both vectors are ``almost flat''. \end{property}